cxzhou35/Awesome-dotfiles/ulauncher/README.md

-## Here is the ulauncher config for Zicx.
+## Here is the ulauncher config for Zicx

 #### How to install theme in your PC ?